flux-framework/flux-core/doc/man1/flux-start.rst

 .. program:: flux start

-flux-start(1) launches a new Flux instance.
-By default, flux-start execs a single :man1:`flux-broker` directly, which will attempt to use PMI to fetch job information and bootstrap a flux instance.
+:program:`flux start` launches a new Flux instance.
+By default, :program:`flux start` execs a single :man1:`flux-broker` directly, which will attempt to use PMI to fetch job information and bootstrap a flux instance.

-If a size is specified via :option:`--test-size`, an instance of that size is to be started on the local host with flux-start as the parent.
+If a size is specified via :option:`--test-size`, an instance of that size is to be started on the local host with :program:`flux start` as the parent.

-A failure of the initial program (such as non-zero exit code) causes flux-start to exit with a non-zero exit code.
+A failure of the initial program (such as non-zero exit code) causes :program:`flux start` to exit with a non-zero exit code.

 OPTIONS